aws-samples/spark-on-aws-lambda/README.md

 README.MD will be updated soon by the contributors.

 ### Introduction
-Apache Spark on AWS Lambda is a standalone installation of Spark running on AWS Lambda.
+Apache Spark on AWS Lambda(SoAL) framework is a standalone installation of Spark running on AWS Lambda.
 The Spark is packaged in a Docker container, and AWS Lambda is used to execute the Spark image.
 The Spark Image pulls in a PySpark script.
 When processing smaller files under 500 MB in size per payload, some of cluster based services incurs JVM startup cost.
 This container-based strategy lowers overhead costs associated with spinning up numerous nodes while processing the data on a single node.
-Use Apache Spark on AWS Lambda for event-based pipelines with smaller files if you're seeking for a less expensive choice, according to customers.
+Use SoAL framework for event-based pipelines with smaller files if you're seeking for a less expensive choice, according to customers.

 ### Architecture

-The Spark on AWS Lambda feature allows you to run Spark applications on AWS Lambda in a similar way to running Spark on Amazon EMR and EMR serverless.
+The Spark on AWS Lambda(SoAL) framework feature allows you to run Spark applications on AWS Lambda in a similar way to running Spark on Amazon EMR and EMR serverless.
 This feature enables you to submit a Spark script stored in an Amazon S3 bucket to run on AWS Lambda, by just adjusting the AWS Lambda Environment variable.

 When you submit a Spark script to AWS Lambda, an AWS Lambda function is created for the script, and a container is deployed to run the function.
 The container contains a version of Spark that is compatible with AWS Lambda, as well as any dependencies that your Spark script requires.